plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 - `action.create_subscription.event_filter` set to `ONLINE` to receive **devices events** which changed their status to `ONLINE`
 - `action.create_subscription.{device_id_filter, event_filter}` set to `RESOURCE_PUBLISHED` to receive **device events**
 - `action.create_subscription.{resource_id_filter, event_filter}` set to `CONTENT_CHANGED` to receive **resource events**
-- `action.create_subscription` without any set of filters will receive all devices events from the cloud.
+- `action.create_subscription` without any set of filters will receive all devices events from the hub.

 The first event returned after the successful subscription is of type `OperationProcessed`.
 Property `OperationProcessed.error_status.code` contains information if the subscription was successful.
 If it was successful, property `subscriptionId` is set.
 All events belonging to a single `SubscribeToEvents` request are then identified by this `subscriptionId`.